 Here are a few tips to help you stay consistent:

 Wondering how often you need to post?
 Studies show that channels that post more than once a week perform better and receive more recommended views.
-If you can, try to post two or three times per week.
+So if you can, try to post two or three times per week.

 In 2020, YouTube released a new feature called YouTube Shorts.
 Like Instagram Reels and TikTok videos, Shorts are vertical, short-form videos (60 seconds or less) created on smartphones.
 Creators can easily film, edit, and upload Shorts directly on the YouTube mobile app.